-The Company has evaluated events occurring subsequent to March 31, 2023 through May 15, 2023, the date the condensed consolidated financial statements were issued.
+The Company has evaluated events occurring subsequent to March 31, 2023 through May 15, 2023, the date the condensed consolidated financial statements were initially issued.
+For additional information, see "Restatement" in Note 2, Summary of Significant Accounting Policies.
 The Company has identified: